skills-dev/copilot-code-review/.github/steps/3-step.md

 Let's create specific Copilot's review considerations for the frontend and backend.

-1. Create `.github/instructions/frontend.instructions.md` for and add the following content.
+1. Create `.github/instructions/frontend.instructions.md` and add the following guidelines.

+   > ❗️ **Important**: Make sure to put file-specific instructions in the `.github/instructions/` folder, not the `.github/` folder.

    > ❗️ **Important**: Make sure to put file-specific instructions in the `.github/instructions/` folder, not the `.github/` folder.